Melania Nudges Trump’s Hand To Remind Donald To Place His Hand Over His Heart During National Anthem [Video]

 — BuzzFeed (@BuzzFeed) April 17, 2017

-As seen in the comments section of plenty of social media accounts that are recounting Melania’s gesture to President Trump, some folks are joking that President Trump didn’t place his hand on his heart during the National Anthem because he hasn’t got a heart.
-Others are joking that President Trump had his hand on his heart: Mr. Trump’s wallet.
+As seen in the comments section on several social media accounts that are recounting Melania’s gesture to President Trump, some folks are joking that President Trump didn’t place his hand on his heart during the National Anthem because he hasn’t got a heart.
+Others are joking that President Trump had his hand on his true heart: his wallet.

 As seen in the photo above, it was Monday, April 17, when President Trump, Melania and Barron stood with their hands atop their hearts as the “Star Spangled Banner,” the National Anthem of the U.S., was played.
 Melania and President Trump and their son listened to the song during the 139th Easter Egg Roll.
 The event took place on the South Lawn of the White House in Washington, D.C.